TRIP DANCE COMPANY AT SPRUCE PEAK PERFORMING ARTS

 Don’t miss TRIP Dance Company performing its competition repertoire for the Vermont public.
 TRIP will be raising funds for dancer scholarships at Spruce Peak Performing Arts Center on March 20 and March 21 at 7:00 p.m.
 There will also be a raffle and silent auction of amazing prizes that have been donated by many local businesses, whose support of the non-profit help to raise scholarship funds for TRIP’s dancers.

-Tickets for the TRIP Fundraiser are available now and can be purchased through the Spruce Peak Performing Arts Center at WWW.SPRUCEPEAKARTS.ORG or 802-760-4634.
-This is the first year reserved seating is available.
-Tickets range from $16-$30 and may also be purchased at the door.
+Ticket prices start at $16.00 and can be purchased in advance directly through the Spruce Peak Performing Arts Center at WWW.SPRUCEPEAKARTS.ORG or 802-760-4634.
+Tickets may also be purchased at the door.